fmatter/unboxer/README.md

 ```

 Project-specific configuration can be passed via `--conf your/config.yaml`; available options can be seen in [the default configuration file](src/box2csv/data/config.yaml) as well as those specific for [toolbox](src/box2csv/data/toolbox.yaml) and [shoebox](src/box2csv/data/shoebox.yaml).

-For more information please use `box2csv corpus --help`.
+For more help on how to run the command, use `box2csv corpus --help`.

 ## Problems
 1. if running `box2csv` produces warnings, check your database for possible inconsistencies